Skip to Main Content

-Nature language searching is like searching on Google and can be useful when exploring a topic completely new to you.
-As you learn more about a topic, you will likely want to use terms and connectors searches because you can exert more control over the results.
+• Natural language searching is like searching on Google and can be useful when exploring a topic completely new to you because you can search in the same way as you would talk about a subject.

 The below chart compares natural language search examples with terms and connectors search examples.